Wondering how to dress your baby for sleep in winter? Follow these tips to keep your baby warm even in the coldest months!

 Your first line of defense against chilly bedtimes is the thermostat.
 But if you’re having a hard time keeping your baby’s room a consistent temperature, there are other ways to keep your baby warm.

 They also come with a seat belt slot so you can put your baby in their sleep sack and still safely buckle them up in their car seat.
-It’s perfect for those chilly winter nights when you’re out late with your baby!
+It’s perfect for those chilly winter nights when you’re out late with your baby.
+You can use the code POSTPARTUMPARTY10 to save 10% off your order.

 It’s important to keep your baby warm enough while they sleep in the winter, but you also need to make sure you do it safely!